Fiona Avery

-Fiona Kai Avery (born September 13, 1974) is an American comic book and television writer.
+Fiona Kai Avery (born September 13, 1974) is an American comic book and television writer and novelist.
 Avery was hired as a reference editor for the fifth season of Babylon 5 and later continued in that role for the spin-off Crusade.
 Avery contributed several scripts for the series, including "The Well of Forever" and "Patterns of the Soul", as well as the unfilmed "Value Judgements" and "Tried and True".
 Following the cancellation of Crusade, Avery turned to comic book writing, working for Marvel and Top Cow on titles including The Amazing Spider-Man and Tomb Raider.
 Her more recent work includes three spin-offs of J. Michael Straczynski's Rising Stars (Bright, Voices of the Dead, and Untouchable) as well as Araña, the character created by Avery for Marvel.